Dersu-git/Dersu-git.github.io/_posts/2020-06-10-How-to-set-up-a-Github-Blog.md

 (The message means what kind of modification is done, it is a visual hint in Github version management, so let it be real for further benefit.)

-I add pictures to a markdown file like this:
+I add a picture to a markdown file like this:
 ```
 <div style="text-align:left;"><img src="{{ site.github.url }}/assets/img/gitcommand.jpg" style="margin-bottom:0px; max-width:80%;" alt=""><p style="font-size:12px">Fig: Git work flow</p></div>
 ```